ankur198/TravelGlobe/README.md

 - Using rest api including ODATA for query
 - Data stored in simple `sqlite db`
 - Used c# because it is strictly typed language and entity framework
+- Docker support to host almost anywhere containers are supported

 ### Frontend